-6.00 Design Changes 6.01 Product is subject to changes in design, manufacture and programming between the date of the Order and the actual delivery date.
-6.02 FARO reserves the right to implement such changes without Purchaser's consent.
-Notwithstanding the foregoing, nothing contained herein shall be construed as obligating FARO to include such changes in Product provided to Purchaser
+- 6 00 Design Changes 6 01 Product is subject to changes in design, manufacture and programming between the date of the Order and the actual delivery date.
+6 02 FARO reserves the right to implement such changes without Purchaser's consent.
+Notwithstanding the foregoing, nothing contained herein shall be construed as obligating FARO to include such changes in Product provided to Purchaser.

-700 Intellectual Property 701 As between FARO and Purchaser, FARO owns all ownership in all FARO Intellectual Property, and Purchaser shall not own or acquire any right, title or interest in any FARO Intellectual Property FARO grants Purchaser only a limited, non-exclusive, non-transferable license to use any Software in object code form only and, unless otherwise set forth in an Order or approved in writing by FARO, only with Product in which such Software is installed or embedded.
-702 Purchaser acknowledges and agrees that the Software ontains trade secrets, and confidential and proprietary information, of FARO, and shall maintain all Software is contained.
-703 no swith Product in which such Software is installed or embedded.
-704 Purchaser uses with respect to its own similar information, which shall be no less than a reasonable degree of care.
-Purchaser shall not, in whole or in part, reproduce or duplicate (other than that which is necessary and incidental to the ordinary use of the Software in compliance with these terms and conditions, or for purpose of making one (1) archival or back-up copy of the Software).
-Everyse engineer, sell, transfer, assign, sublicense, lesse, rent or use in connection with a service burse or others.
-In any manner the Software in which shall be of the Software, or any notify therein, will result in irreparable harm to FARO, and thal FARO shall be entitled to damages, lost profits, attempt's lees. costs, expenses, and injunctive relief.
-Including without limitation temporary restraining orders, preliminary injunctions from any such unauthorized use.
-703 Purchaser shall forthwith execute any further assurances in the form of non-disclosure or licensing agreements which may reasonable be required by FARO.
+- thellactual Property As between FARO and Purchaser, FARO owns all ownership in all FARO Intellectual Property, and Purchaser shall not own or acquire any right, title or interest in any FARO Intellectual Property, FARO grants Purchaser only a limited, non-exclusive, non-transferable license to use any Software in object code form only and, unless otherwise set forth in an Order or approved in writing by FARO, only with Product in which such Software is installed or embedded.

+Purchaser acknowledges and agrees that the Software contains trade secrets, and confidential and proprietary information, of FARO, and shall maintain all Software as confidential and proprietary information of FARO, and shall use no less than the same degree of care. to avoid misuse or improper disclosure of the trade secrets, and confidential and proprietary information, which shall be no less than a reasonable degree of care.
+Purchaser shall not, in whole or in part, reproduce or duplicate (other than that which is necessary and incidental to the ordinary use of the Software in compliance with these terms and conditions, or for purpose of making one (1) archival or back-up copy of the Software), alter, modify, in any manner the Software in whole or in part, or permit access to or use thereof by any third party

-6 00 Indemnification
+Purchaser acknowledges that any unauthonized use of the Software, or any noth therein, will result in irreparable harm to FARO, and thal FARO shall be entitled to damages, lost profits, attomey's fees, costs, expenses, and injunctive relief including without limitation temporary restraining orders, preliminary injunctions and permanent injunctions from any such unauthorized use.

+Purchaser shall forthwith execute any further assurances in the form of non-disclosure or licensing agreements which may reasonably be required by FARO in connection with the Software.

-buck incomminication Purchaser will define the property or injury or death of persons caused by or ansing out of Purchaser's (and/or any of Purchaser's employee's agent's affiliate's and customer's) distribution, storage, handling, use, or disposal of Product or caused by or (b) ansing out of: (ii) any tore injury or death of contract by Purchaser's employee's agent's affiliate's and customer's) distribution, storage, handling, use, or disposal of Product or caused by or any otion of contract by Purchaser, (ii) any acts or omissions of Purchaser (and/or any of Purchaser), or (iii) any acts or omissions of Purchaser (and/or any of Purchaser), or (iii) any acts or omissions of Purchaser (and/or any of Purchaser), and (iii) any willful misconduct or any volation by Purchaser (and/or by any of Purchaser, affiliates and customers) of any applicable law, rule or regulation.
+Bruchaser will defend, indemnity and hold harmless FARO against all claims, losses, liabilities, damages, costs and expenses either (a) on account of any damage to property or injury or death of persons caused by or ansing out of Purchaser's (and/or any of Purchaser's employee's, agent's affiliate's and customer's) distribution, storage, handling, use, or disposal of Product or caused by or (b) airsing out of, if) any breach of contract by Purchaser, (ii) any acts or omissions of Purchaser (and/or any of Purchaser's employees, agents, affiliates and customers) of any applicable taw, rule or regulation.